tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
 `req_options` | (Optional) You can pass in a request object to specify a high resolution image.
 By default, the image will be in low resolution.
+You can also specify view filters to be applied when the image is generated.
 See [ImageRequestOptions class](#imagerequestoptions-class) for more details.

 **Exceptions**